mantidproject/mantid/Code/Mantid/docs/source/algorithms/GetSpiceDataRawCountsFromMD-v1.rst

 +++++++++++++++++

 The x-values can be any sample log's values of all experiment measuring points (i.e., *Pt.*).
-The y-values is the values of a specified sample log among all *Pt.*.
+The y-values are the values of a specified sample log among all *Pt.*.

 Usage